-In terms of risk and reward, PeerStreet and Groundfloor both have good historical returns for instance — they average returns of 7-12% or 10.5%, respectively.
-This is quite high in terms of return on investment or ROI.
+Regarding risk and reward, PeerStreet and Groundfloor both have good historical returns.
+For instance — they average returns of 7-12% or 6-14%, respectively.
+That’s relatively high in terms of return on investment or ROI.

-Despite these good average returns, the real estate debt industry does have the potential for loss if a borrower defaults on their loan.
+Despite these good average returns, the real estate industry does have the potential for loss if a borrower defaults on their loan.
 Groundfloor helps clients evaluate risk based on their loan grading process, which assigns higher interest rates to riskier loans.
-Less risky loans may be more likely to be paid off on time, but they also pay less in interest.
-PeerStreet, on the other hand, vets borrowers quite carefully and has very few defaults as a result.
+Less risky loans may be more likely to be paid off on time, but they also pay less interest.
+PeerStreet, on the other hand, vets borrowers quite carefully and, as a result, has very few defaults.

 Groundfloor is the more affordable of the two platforms, with no investor fees and a minimum investment of $10.
-You may not make a lot of money on a $10 investment, but you won’t lose a lot either!
+You may not make much money on a $10 investment, but you won’t lose much!

-Even though PeerStreet does charge fees (0.25-1.00%) and has a $1,000 minimum investment, this is still fairly affordable within the real estate debt investment industry.
-PeerStreet also lets clients split their $1,000 investment across multiple properties, which is a major selling point.
+Even though PeerStreet does charge fees (0.25-1.00%) and has a $100 minimum investment, this is still reasonably affordable within the real estate debt investment industry.
+PeerStreet also lets clients split their $100 investment across multiple properties, which is a significant selling point.
 Also, returns are quoted net of fees (after fees are paid).

-The two platforms do not allow clients to liquidate their investments.
-On the plus side, both offer short-term loans that might help offset this inconvenience.
+The two platforms do not allow clients to liquidate their real estate investments.
+On the plus side, both offer short-term loans that help offset this inconvenience.

-Of course, there is one thing that sets these two apart distinctly: PeerStreet is only open to accredited investors, whereas non-accredited investors can only invest through Groundfloor.
-While this distinction may not help accredited investors make their choice, it does, unfortunately, mean that non-accredited investors will choose Groundfloor over PeerStreet, out of necessity.
+Of course, one thing sets these two apart distinctly: PeerStreet is only open to accredited investors, whereas non-accredited investors can only invest through Groundfloor.
+While this distinction may not help accredited investors make their choice, it, unfortunately, means that non-accredited investors will choose Groundfloor over PeerStreet, out of necessity.

-In the end, either platform would work well to round out an investment portfolio.
-While there is some level of diversity in terms of risk within each option, neither offers enough diversification for an entire portfolio.
-You’ll also need some stock and bond funds to achieve greater investment diversification.
+Ultimately, either platform would work well to round out an investment portfolio.
+While there is some level of diversity in terms of risk within each option, neither offer enough diversification for an entire portfolio.
+You’ll also need stock and bond funds to diversify your investment.

-When investing either in Groundfloor or PeerStreet, consider how much risk you’re willing to accept, whether you’re looking for a 30-day investment or two-year commitment, and what sort of real estate notes you’re hoping to include in your portfolio.
+When investing in Groundfloor or PeerStreet, consider how much risk you’re willing to accept, whether you’re looking for a 30-day investment or two-year commitment, and what sort of real estate notes you prefer to include in your portfolio.